-FIA Formula One World Championship, also known as F1 or Formula 1, is a privately owned entity headquartered in the UK, with Liberty Media as its parent company.
-Founded in 1950, and operating with approximately 2,630 employees, the company reported $2.2B in revenue as of 2024.
-Operating as a tier 1 media tech buyer, its main product involves motorsports and cycling, specializing in the highest class of international racing for open-wheel single-seater formula racing cars sanctioned by the Fédération Internationale de l'Automobile.
+FIA Formula One World Championship, also known as F1 or Formula 1, is a privately owned entity headquartered in the UK.
+Its parent company is Liberty Media.
+Operating as a tier 1 media tech buyer, it was founded in 1950 and has approximately 2,630 employees, reporting $2.2B in revenue as of 2024.
+The championship focuses on motorsports, specifically managing the highest class of international racing for open-wheel single-seater formula racing cars sanctioned by the Fédération Internationale de l'Automobile.

 2024 Revenue